 Music & Fine Arts

-Recognizing the Fine Arts Program as an integral part of the ministry of Saint Mark United Methodist Church as a whole, our vision is that through the arts worshipers experience deep communion with God and one another; people within the local community and beyond are invited and drawn to the Gospel and to the Saint Mark United Methodist Church ministry; participants hone their God-given talents, witnessing to God’s good news through their team work and craftsmanship.
+The Fine Arts Program is an integral part of the ministry of Saint Mark United Methodist Church as a whole.
+Our vision is that worshipers experience deep communion with God and one another, hone their God-given talents, and witness God’s good news through their team work and craftsmanship.

 Director of Fine Arts